Thomas a Becket (Now known as Saint Thomas Becket) was an Archbishop of Canterbury famous for being murdered in Canterbury Cathedral in 1170

 Site of Grave:

 Canterbury Cathedral, Kent, England.
 In 1220 his bones were transferred to a shrine in the Trinity Chapel, which was destroyed in 1538 during the Reformation.
-Since that time his skull has been preserved under the corona.
+King Henry the Eight ordered the desecration of his bones but since that time his skull, which was the only part to survive, has been preserved under the corona.

 Places of Interest: